abdullahkhalids/qecft/README.md

 ## Building

+I use python3.10 for building the book.
 To build the book, ideally first create a virtual environment, and activate it.
 ```
-virtualenv -p python3.10 envqecft
+virtualenv -p python3.10 ../envqecft
-source ./envorganic/bin/activate
+source ../envorganic/bin/activate
 ```

 Then install dependencies and then run the creation script.